 The course is unique having evolved rather than being specifically designed and the double greens, crossovers and improbable bunkers may appear strange to the eye of those playing for the first time.

+But the course is full of subtlety and the nuances, plus changeable weathers mean you’ll never have two rounds the same on golf’s “Grand Old Lady.”
+Largely out and back, you forge towards the Eden Estuary from the 2nd and play across swales and hollows past bunkers and march stones.
 On the run for home you must avoid Hell bunker, the railway sheds and road on the iconic 17th then the Valley of Sin on the memorable 18th.

 Wolf Creek, Nevada, USA